Search

 What Does a Product Manager Do?

-5. Tracking Product Performance and Iterating: After the product is launched, product managers continue to monitor its performance.
+4. Tracking Product Performance and Iterating: After the product is launched, product managers continue to monitor its performance.
 They collect user feedback, track key performance indicators (KPIs), and make adjustments to the product as needed.
 If users find a particular feature confusing, for example, the product manager works with engineers to refine it and improve the user experience.

-A product manager’s role is multifaceted, requiring both strategic thinking and execution.
+strategic thinking and execution.
 Success is measured not just by the technical performance of the product, but by how well it meets users’ needs and supports business growth.

 What Does a Software Engineer Do?

-Here are some key software engineer responsibilities:
+Here are some main tasks software engineers handle:

 In short, software engineers are the ones who turn ideas into working software.
 They are responsible for the technical execution of a product, ensuring that it functions as intended and provides a smooth experience for the user.